ionefine/retinotopic-mapping/README.md

 Written by Ione Fine and Geoff Boynton 2015-2016

+requires: psychtoolbox
 ****************************************************

+GETTING STARTED
+PLAYRETINOTOPY is the code that plays the stimulus.

+It reads in a movie, and simultaneously has subjects doing a task, saves the data.
+The first time you run it, use the pregenerated movie (JMD1_bar_1).
+ PlayRetinotopy(JMD1, bar, 1) will use that file

 RetinotopyYork.m is the main experiment

 The keypress ‘t’ starts the stimulus.